Top 5 Jobs for Nature Lovers and Outdoor Enthusiasts

 Not everyone is cut out for a cubicle job.
 In fact, many people are drawn to careers that require them to spend a lot of time working outdoors.

-Enjoying the outside and coexisting with nature is part of being human — it's even built into our DNA.
-Several studies have found that when we're exposed to nature, our mental and physical health improve.
+Several studies have found that when we're exposed to nature, both our mental and physical health improve.
 We become more focused, which leads to not only better job performance but also increased job satisfaction.

 Jobs that allow us to spend time outdoors offer other benefits as well.
-Many of the in-demand positions that attract nature lovers revolve around conservation and environmental protection.
 Knowing that you're helping improve the world for current and future generations can lead to a greater sense of fulfillment.

-Whether you're passionate about the environment, an outdoor recreation enthusiast, or just an all-around nature lover, you'll love learning more about these five exciting nature careers.
+Whether you're passionate about the environment or just an all-around nature lover, you'll love learning more about these five exciting nature careers.

 Environmental science is a great path for lovers of nature to pursue.
 For many people employed in this field, there's no better one-two punch than being able to work in the great outdoors while simultaneously helping protect the environment.